ourworldventures/ourworld_books_OLD/content/ourfoundation/foundation_participants.md

 A member can use tokens from the sandbox and has insight into the information of companies within the sandbox.
 Members can use (buy) services from companies in the sandbox.
 All members are required to go through KYC and AML.
 There is no VAT involved for the services within the sandbox.

-> TODO: (anyone) Isn't there a flat 15% tax rate, which is effectively a VAT?
+> TODO: (na) Isn't there a flat 15% tax rate, which is effectively a VAT?

 ## OurHub Companies

-> TODO: (anyone) this need to be refined but just ideas to get started with.
+> TODO: (na) this need to be refined but just ideas to get started with.

 There are 4 types of companies to start with: